conda/conda/docs/source/user-guide/tutorials/build-windows.rst

    email address.
 Intel will email you a download link.

-   * For Python 3, download and install Intel Parallel Studio XE Composer Edition for Fortran Windows
+   * For Python 3, download and install Intel Parallel Studio XE Composer Edition for Fortran Windows.

    * For Python 2, open the download page for Intel Parallel Studio XE Composer Edition for Fortran Windows.
 Select